 In the interests of keeping it real I have a confession to make.
 Water has gotten into our camper trailer and what a mess it has made!
 Unless you have been hiding under a rock (which may have been dryer in recent times) you will know that South East Queensland has been inundated with rain since the Australia Day Long Weekend.
+The last thing I thought I would need to be doing was cleaning mould off canvas!

 There has barely been a day go by where it hasn’t rained at least a little bit.
 Unfortunately for some of that time we had our camper trailer sitting outside as we had another trailer stored in our shed.
 The other trailer went last weekend and our trailer came back into the shed.
 We thought we should open it up to check that all was okay and of course it wasn’t!